kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 |           0x00400550      31ed           xor ebp, ebp
 ```

 The base pointer register is zeroed at the initialization.
+This is the point where the outermost frame of the application is marked.
 Performing a XOR operation with the same value sets the value to zero.
 If you don't know what is happening at this point, it might be better to read some boolean algebra before continuing forward!

 ```
 |           0x00400552      4989d1         mov r9, rdx